-The Nominating Committee shall be elected by the Executive Committee and shall consist of at least three (3) Board members.
-The Committee shall be chaired by the Immediate Past Chair_or their designee.
-The Chair shall not be a member of the Nominating Committee.
+The Nominating Committee shall be represented by the Executive Committee of HOPE 4 Youth and shall be chaired by the Immediate Past Chair.
 Membership on the Committee shall be for a term of one (1) year coinciding with the term of office of the Chair.
-The Nominating Committee shall notify the Executive Committee of its nominees for the slate of officers at least 30 days prior to the Annual Meeting.
-The Nominating Committee shall nominate a slate of Officers for election at the annual meeting of the Board of Directors.
+The Nominating Committee shall notify the general board of directors of its nominees on a quarterly basis or as needed.